mrknmc/ug4/proj/interim/report.md

  - User starts up the Nimbus node, supervisor nodes, and Zookeeper nodes.
  - User submits a new topology to the Nimbus node.
- - The Nimbus node uploads code to all the supervisors and makes assignments which it writer to Zookeeper.
+ - The Nimbus node uploads code to all the supervisors and makes assignments which it writes to Zookeeper.
- - Workers running on a supervisor read their assignments, create executors that execute the code.
+ - Workers running on a supervisor read their assignments from Zookeeper, create executors that execute the code.
  - Nimbus keeps running and listens for commands to either rebalance, activate, disactivate, or kill a topology.

-In the multi-core setting there is no need for some of this stuff.
+In multi-core setting some of this stuff.

 ## Stripping Down Parallelism Abstractions